SmartlyDressedGames/Unturned-Docs/assets/curated-items.rst

 Curated Items
 =============

-Community-created cosmetic items can be submitted for inclusion in the game through the `curated workshop <https://steamcommunity.com/workshop/browse/?appid=304930&section=mtxitems>`_.
+Community-created cosmetic items can be submitted for inclusion in the game through the `"Stockpile Submissions" section of the Steam Workshop <https://steamcommunity.com/workshop/browse/?appid=304930&section=mtxitems>`_.

 Accepted items are sold in the `item store <https://store.steampowered.com/itemstore/304930/>`_.
 The default revenue share is 25%, but for items associated with maps (e.g. the `Elver Map Bundle <https://store.steampowered.com/itemstore/304930/detail/1103/>`_) the revenue share is 50%.